 An ATA Carnet is valid for one full year from the date that it’s issued and allows the carnet holder to temporarily import goods into foreign countries as many times as necessary during that time, duty-free.
 Technically, carnets cannot be extended, however, it’s possible to file for a replacement carnet instead.

 If you plan to purchase a replacement carnet, you must apply and be accepted prior to your original carnet expiring.
 Otherwise, you’ll need to export your goods before the original carnet expires and then apply for a new carnet.
 It’s also important to note that not all countries accept replacement carnets.

 Additionally, there are a handful of countries that don’t allow the temporary export or import of items for the full 12 months, including Mexico, Singapore, Malaysia, Korea and China.

 ATA Carnets are accepted by more than 100 countries and territories worldwide.
 If you purchase a carnet, you will be able to temporarily import your items into, and export out of, any carnet country as many times as needed for 12 months (unless otherwise stated).

-With an ATA Carnet, you’re only required to pay for the initial cost of the carnet and the security deposit.
-And you’re allowed unlimited entry to, and exit from, an ATA Carnet system of more than 100 countries and territories for a full year.
+With a carnet, you’re only required to pay for the initial cost of the carnet and the security deposit.
+And you’re allowed unlimited entry to, and exit from, a network of more than 100 countries and territories for a full year.

 Customs brokers are there to assist importers and exporters during every step of the process, and can even help to prepare an ATA Carnet.
 With USA Customs Clearance, powered by AFC International, you can work with our experienced and reliable U.S. licensed customs brokers to ensure that your import and export process is easy and that you avoid any additional fines or fees along the way.
 Contact our team today to take the next steps in importing to the U.S.